awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Specifying the Number of Insights Events to Return<a name="specify-the-number-of-insights-to-return"></a>

-To specify the number of events to return, type the following command:
+To specify the number of events to return, type the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight --max-results <integer>